nbfc-linux/nbfc-linux/README.md

 > NOTE: Since version 0.3.3 NBFC-Linux also allows you to specify sensors in FanConfigurations using the `Sensors` field

+> NOTE: The command `nbfc sensors` is available since version 0.3.16.
+If you are running a previous version, you can still [configure it by hand](doc/advanced_configuration.md).

 **Default Configuration**

 If no configuration is specified, NBFC uses the "Average" algorithm and utilizes all sensor files named "coretemp", "k10temp", or "zenpower".